 I spent the summer of 2020 in Mallorca.
-While there, I made it my goal to find the best beaches on the island.
+While there, I made it my goal to visit the best beaches on the island (no small feat, I tell ya!).

-Being Mallorca, it’s hard to find a beautiful, totally secluded beach.
-So if you want my advice, try and go to the beach as early as you can to beat the crowds (and snap the best pics).
+So if you’re looking for a good beach to sit back and relax, Mallorca is the place to go.
+Only problemo?
+It can be hard to find a totally secluded beach.
+So try and visit these beaches as early as you can to beat the crowds (and snap the best pics).

 So which beaches in Mallorca are worth the drive?
 Well, it depends on your taste of course.
-If you like mountains and beach like me, you’ll love the north of the island, home to the Tramuntana mountains.
+If you like mountains and beach like me (and you wanna get some hiking in), you’ll love the north of the island, home to the Tramuntana mountains.
 But the south of the island is beautiful as well.

 In this post, I’ve rounded up the 10 best beaches in Mallorca and what villages or beaches to visit close by.